 In September 1998, initially on leave from Rutgers, she joined the faculty in the Department of Electrical Engineering and Computer Engineering at Tufts, where she hosted the 2001 ACM Symposium on Computational Geometry as general conference chair.
 Promoted to professor in 1999, Souvaine became chair of the newly formed Department of Computer Science at Tufts in fall 2002.
 In 2005-2006, Souvaine spent her sabbatical as a fellow at the Radcliffe Institute for Advanced Study and as a visiting scientist at the Massachusetts Institute of Technology’s Computer Science and Artificial Intelligence Laboratory.
 In 2008, Souvaine received the Lillian and Joseph Leibner Award for outstanding teaching and advising, and was elected fellow of the Association for Computing Machinery in 2011.
 Le Fonds de la Recherche Scientifique funded her spring 2012 sabbatical as visiting research scientist at the Université libre de Bruxelles.

 Souvaine's research area is computational geometry, a subdiscipline of theoretical computer science that is concerned with the design and analysis of algorithms and data structures for the solution of geometric problems.
 Her contributions run the spectrum from pure theory to possible practice to immediate practice.
 Application areas for her work include VSLI chip design, robotics, computer graphics, geometric optimization, computational statistics, molecular-modelling and the self-assembly of nanostructures.
 Souvaine also conducts activities to enhance precollege mathematics education and to encourage the advancement of women and persons of other underrepresented groups in mathematics, science and engineering.

-Droegemeier was appointed to the National Science Board in 2008 and in 2014 and was elected vice chair on May 6, 2016.
+Souvaine was appointed to the National Science Board in 2008 and in 2014 and was elected vice chair on May 6, 2016.